strangehurst/PNML.jl/docs/src/structure/traits.md

 # Traits

 Some of the traits used are based on the pntd.
-Each supported pntd has a singleton subtype of PnmlType.
+Each supported pntd has a singleton subtype of AbstractPnmlType.

 3 branches of pntd based on number system
   - _core_ uses integers